Ranks and insignia of the German Army (1935–1945): Armed Forces officials ()

 Officials in administrative, legal, and technical service positions were usually placed in a category unique to the Wehrmacht.
 They consist of civil service personnel performing functions within the Armed Forces and are recruited, in part, from former professional non-commissioned officers who became military candidates for civil service (Militäranwärter) at the end of their 12-year contractual period of active military service.

 Up to 1944, none of these officials were classified as soldiers; in that year certain groups were converted into officers in the Special Troop Service (Truppensonderdienst or TSD).
 These were the higher administrative officers (Intendanten) in ranks from captain to lieutenant general; the lower administrative officers (Zahlmeister) in the ranks of first and second lieutenant, and the judge advocates (Richter) in ranks from captain to lieutenant general.
 At this time all personnel of the Field Post Office were made soldiers as well, but formed a corps of their own rather than belonging to the TSD.
 It was also made possible for qualified reserve technical service officials to become reserve officers of the motor maintenance troops.

-The officials had titles, not ranks: Intendant, Direktor, Rat, Vorsteher, Inspektor, Meister, Assistent.
-This is a complex subject as each branch had its own titles.
+The officials had civil service grades, not ranks: Intendant, Direktor, Rat, Vorsteher, Inspektor, Meister, Assistent.
+This is a complex subject as each branch had its own grades.